johnbrox/bitly4/README.md

 conda activate bitly4
 ```

-Install the bitlyshortener inthis environment
+Install the bitlyshortener in this environment

 ```bash
 pip install bitlyshortener
 ```

-Get auth_token from bit.ly and add this to bitly4.py
+Get auth_token from bit.ly and add this to bitly4.py to replace "authTokenFromBitLy"

 Add the bitly4.sh and (modified) bitly4.py scripts to ${HOME}/bin.
 Add ${HOME}/bin to your $PATH} if you like.